RicardoGabriel/The-Negative-Interest-Rates-Canon/TheNegativeInterestRateCanon.md

 Now, picture an upside-down World, where instead of paying interest you are actually receiving its value!
 Assuming  a nominal negative interest rate of (-10%), in the first example, instead of paying back 110€, you would only pay back 90€.
 Sounds crazy right?

 #### How would this happen?
 Why would this happen?
-That is what you will learn with this canon!
+What consequences would exist?
+That is what we expect you to learn by reading this Canon!

-# Taking Off:

 First, we need to understand how does a simplified financial environment within a country or region work and that it is mainly composed of three agents: a Central Bank, Commercial Banks and Consumers.